oracle/docker-images/OracleTuxedo/OracleTSAM/README.md

    -t oracle/tsam:12.2.2.1 .
 ```

+> It is recommended to give read permission to all users on the downloaded binary files before building the image.
+Otherwise the resulting image will most probably get 1.7G larger.

 **IMPORTANT:** The resulting image will be an image with the **Oracle TSAM Plus 12.2.2 + Rolling Patch** installed.
 On first startup of the container a new Oracle WebLogic domain will be created, followed by which the **TSAM Manager** application will be deployed into the domain.

 ## Running Oracle TSAM Plus in a Docker container